 ARCOS

-ARCOS - Automated recognition of collective signalling events
+ARCOS - Automated Recognition of Correlated Structures

-We provide several open-source implementations of ARCOS
+We provide open-source implementations of ARCOS for:

-ARCOS is now published in the Journal of Cell Biology (JCB): https://doi.org/10.1083/jcb.202207048
+The original ARCOS algorithm is now published in the Journal of Cell Biology (JCB): https://doi.org/10.1083/jcb.202207048

 @article{10.1083/jcb.202207048,